 You should make sure that you have clients from abroad and that all your payments go through to your bank account abroad.
 So, by law, you won’t be considered as you are working in Turkey.
 Hence, that way you can avoid legal issues with the Turkish government.

 You can work remotely in Turkey and even transfer funds from your personal account abroad to an account at a Turkish bank without consequences.
-For example, you are a US citizen and are being paid from a U.S. source to a U.S. bank account, it will be highly unlikely that Turkey would investigate your case.
+For example, if you are a US citizen and are being paid from a U.S. source to a U.S. bank account, it will be highly unlikely that Turkey would investigate your case.

 This is, of course, assuming you are not interacting with clients in Turkey or working at a local branch office.